Snow and ice expected to bring travel disruption ahead of amber weather warning

 Travel disruption is expected as wintry weather moves southeastwards over parts of England and Wales on January 2.

-A yellow weather warning for snow and ice is in place throughout Friday morning for an area covering London, Greater Manchester and Cardiff.
+A yellow weather warning for snow and ice is in place throughout Friday morning for an area covering London, Greater Manchester and Cardiff, while a yellow warning for ice in the south west of England was issued by the Met Office on Friday morning which runs until 10am.

 Around 2cm of snow could fall in some areas, with up to 5cm on higher ground.